swallez/introduction-to-rust/src/all-slides.md

   * Parts of Firefox are written in Rust

 * First stable release in 2015
-  * New releases every 6 weeks, “edition 2018” released last December
+  * New releases every 6 weeks, “edition 2021” released in Oct '21

 * Who uses it?
   * AWS: Firecracker powers Lambda and Fargate
   * Google: parts of the Fuschia operating system
+  * Linux: 2nd official language for the Kernel!
   * CloudFlare: quic / http 3 implementation
   * Dropbox: file storage
   * Clever Cloud: reverse proxy
   * Atlassian, Canonical, Coursera, Chef, Deliveroo, NPM, Sentry…
+  * Growing ecosystem for embedded development

 -----------------